minio/minio/docs/multi-tenancy/deploy-multiple-minio.md

 ```

 ## Distributed Deployment
-While deploying Minio in a cluster, you can either use container orchestration platforms like Kubernetes, DC/OS, Docker Swarm etc. or manage the cluster and Minio instances yourself.
-While orchestration platforms take care of mapping the requests and endpoints, you'll need to do that yourself in a self managed cluster.
-Reverse proxies such as Nginx or Traefik can help achieve this.

-## Datacentre Wide Deployment
-Orchestration platforms

-### Container orchestration platform deployment
-Minio can be easily deployed on all the major orchestration platforms.
-Refer [this document](https://docs.minio.io/docs/minio-deployment-quickstart-guide) to get started with Minio on orchestration platforms.

 ### Run Minio behind reverse proxy
 In the example config below, a proxy runs on port 80 and reverse proxies the requests to Minio-1 or Minio-2 or Minio-3 depending on the access-key in the client request.